 Here’s a fun visual to fuel your night terrors for the foreseeable future.
 Have you ever tried to slide down a waterslide when you and/or the slide were dry?
 It’s a non-starter.
 Now, imagine your poo is you and the slide is your body.
 The more water you drink, the easier your stool will slide down and out.
-If you’re pregnant and can’t even keep water down, try these tricks that have worked for some pregnant women:
+If you’re pregnant and can’t even keep water down, try the following tricks that have worked for some pregnant women:

 - Go for the fizzy stuff.
 In general, doctors have noticed carbonated water with citrus flavors seem to stay down better than a glass of plain old water.
-But if you’re experiencing morning sickness, try to let the water stand so the carbonated drink can go a little flat, otherwise it may make you even more nauseas.
-Yeah, there’s basically no winning with morning sickness.
+But if you’re experiencing morning sickness, try to let the water stand so the carbonated drink can go a little flat.
+Otherwise, it may make you even more nauseous.
+So, yeah, there’s basically no winning with morning sickness.

 What are the best supplements to help combat constipation?

 When my six-year-old can feel a poop beckoning, he says it’s in his “poop pocket.”
 According to him, we all have one of these.
 It’s basically your bowels’ waiting room.
 So, when you suspect your poop pocket is full, you might not feel as though you can wait for all of those dietary changes to kick in.
 You need relief now, right?

 In that case, you might want to consider supplements.
 Disclaimer: It’s always best to talk to your doctor about the best option for your bowels, especially if you’re pregnant or on medication.
 But in general, there are a few GI-doctor-recommended things you can take to stimulate action: